from typing import Tuple, Union

 placeholder="identity",

 "model's outputs.
-Options are 'identity' to use identity function or 'logit' "
+Options are 'identity' (identity function) "

 ) # type: ignore